-The Periodic Type TM contains four operating modes, which are Compare Match Output, Timer/ Event Counter, Single Pulse Output and PWM Output modes.
-The Periodic TM can also be controlled with one external input pin and can drive one external output pin.
+The Periodic Type TM contains five operating modes, which are Compare Match Output, Timer/Event Counter, Capture Input, Single Pulse Output and PWM Output modes.
+The Periodic TM can also be controlled with two external input pins and can drive two external output pins.

-Note: The PTM external pins are pin-shared with other functions, so before using the PTM function, ensure that the pin-shared function registers have be set properly to enable the PTM pin function.
-The PTCK pin, if used, must also be set as an input by setting the corresponding bits in the port control register.
+Note: The PTM external pins are pin-shared with other functions, so before using the PTM function the pin-shared function registers must be set properly to enable the PTM pin function.

-10-bit Periodic Type TM Block Diagram
+16-bit Periodic Type TM Block Diagram

-Periodic Type TM Operation
+Periodic TM Operation

-The size of Periodic TM is 10-bit wide and its core is a 10-bit count-up counter which is driven by a user selectable internal or external clock source.
+The size of Periodic Type TM is 16-bit wide and its core is a 16-bit count-up counter which is driven by a user selectable internal or external clock source.
 There are also two internal comparators with the names, Comparator A and Comparator P. These comparators will compare the value in the counter with CCRP and CCRA registers.
-The CCRP and CCRA comparators are 10-bit wide whose value is compared with all counter bits.
+The CCRP and CCRA comparators are 16-bit wide whose value is respectively compared with all counter bits.

-The only way of changing the value of the 10-bit counter using the application program is to clear the counter by changing the PTON bit from low to high.
+The only way of changing the value of the 16-bit counter using the application program is to clear the counter by changing the PTON bit from low to high.
 The counter will also be cleared automatically by a counter overflow or a compare match with one of its associated comparators.
 When these conditions occur, a PTM interrupt signal will also usually be generated.
 The Periodic Type TM can operate in a number of different operational modes, can be driven by different clock sources including an input pin and can also control two output pins.
 All operating setup conditions are selected using relevant internal registers.